Fremantle

 Fremantle lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilised growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
-Demographic trends projected an above median population growth for Australian statistical areas.
-The area was expected to expand by 4,502 persons to 2041, reflecting an increase of 21.1% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Regarding demographic trends, an above-median population growth of Australian statistical areas is projected, with the area expected to expand by 4,502 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 21.7% in total over the 17 years.

 Frequently Asked Questions - Population